Michael-1898/Michael-1898/README.md

 ### About Me
 <div>
   <p>
-    I'm a senior in highschool in an IT/IMP program.
-I have around 3 years of experience in programming and game development and have developed 6 games.
-I'm hard-working and commited to improvement and learning.<br>
-    I'm interested in game development, programming, AI, and cybersecurity.
+    I'm a highly motivated and diligent high school senior with a concentration in computer science and media production.
+Skilled in identifying and addressing conflicts in areas ranging from technical programming, project design, and team leadership and collaboration.
+I honed these skills over 3+ years of experience in programming and game development.
+My short term goal is to attend an Ai focused computer science program at a college or university to earn my  bachelor’s degree in computer science.
+My long term goal is to apply my energy and knowledge of computer science and Ai to solve the world’s most pressing issues such as climate change, energy sustainability, healthcare, or national security.
+Although I haven’t yet decided which of these exact fields I will ultimately use my skills in, I am committed to making a meaningful impact in one of these areas.
   </p>
 </div>